laravel/docs/precognition.md

 <a name="introduction"></a>
 ## Introduction

 Laravel Precognition allows you to anticipate the outcome of a future HTTP request.
-One of the primary use cases of Precognition is the ability to provide "live" validation in your frontend application.
+One of the primary use cases of Precognition is the ability to provide "live" validation for your frontend JavaScript application without having to duplicate your application's backend validation rules.
+Precognition pairs especially well with Laravel's Inertia-based [starter kits](/docs/{{version}}/starter-kits).

-When Laravel receives a "precognitive request" it will execute all the route's middleware and resolve the route's controller dependencies, including form requests - but it will not execute the route's controller.
+When Laravel receives a "precognitive request", it will execute all of the route's middleware and resolve the route's controller dependencies, including validating [form requests](/docs/{{version}}/validation#form-request-validation) - but it will not actually execute the route's controller method.

 <a name="live-validation"></a>
 ## Live Validation